5 ways to reduce the Points value of your favourite recipes

 1. Dial up the ZeroPoint foods

 If you’re building a big batch recipe in the app and are shocked by its Points value, try playing with the ingredient amounts.
-Bumping up the ZeroPoint ingredients (i.e. fresh fruits and vegetables, most of which are ZeroPoint foods on WW food plans) will increase the dish’s volume without increasing its total Points value.
+Bumping up the ZeroPoint ingredients (i.e. fresh fruits and vegetables)) will increase the dish’s volume without increasing its total Points value.
 Meaning?
 You'll get more portions with fewer Points per serving.

 2. Use a little less